productscience/planet-friendly-web/why-it-matters.md

 It typically won't make you think of smiling tech CEOs walking around their datacentres, or slick websites as a source of emissions leading to climate change.

-In fact, for the most part, we tend to pin our hopes on IT and technology as a way out of this mess.
+In fact, for the most part, we tend to pin our hopes on IT and technology as a way out of this climate change related dystopia.
 While technology obviously has a huge part to play in the future, it's not fit for purpose in it's current state.

 I'm hoping that in this section, I can help you understand why, as people building the web, we might take the climate into account when we're making decisions about the digital products we build.